Taking Care of Baby Clothes

 There is no doubt that cloth diapers are fading into memory, and being replaced by the more convenient disposable brands which are available.
 For families that choose to use these, however, there are some special considerations.
 The most sanitary way to clean reusable cloth diapers is to contact a diaper service.
 This will not only take away the hassle of washing the diapers at home, it will ensure that the replacement diapers are sterile.

 For families that do choose to wash cloth diapers at home, then as previously advised, they should be kept separate from all other laundry.
 Storing the diapers until wash time must be done as sanitarily as possible.
 This involves rinsing the cloth diaper in the toilet to remove solid wastes, then storing it in a bucket, or pail, with a lid until it is time to be washed.
-The bucket should be covered to prevent odour, and if possible be lined with a disposable or washable liner.
+The bucket should be covered to prevent odor, and if possible be lined with a disposable or washable liner.
 The bucket, lid, and liner should be cleaned whenever the diapers are washed, and the soiled diapers should be washed at least twice a week.